Bill Maher Warns Democrats That Impeachment Is A ‘Loser’ Issue: ‘He’s Not Going To Get Convicted’

 As far as impeaching Trump, Maher made clear his personal opinion on the matter, saying, “I’m not saying we shouldn’t do it.”

-Maher also brought up the subject of a shocking prediction by Texas Rep. Louie Gohmert, who after the House vote on Thursday invoked the possibility of “civil war” within America if Democrats successfully impeach Trump, as previously reported by The Inquisitr.
+Maher also brought up the subject of a shocking prediction by Texas Rep. Louie Gohmert, who, after the House vote on Thursday, invoked the possibility of “civil war” within America if Democrats successfully impeach Trump, as previously reported by The Inquisitr.

 “How are we going to come back from this place where we hate each other so much that this talk is happening now?”
 Maher said, before comparing both sides of the political aisle to prison yard gangs.
 But he didn’t disagree with Gohmert’s prediction, claiming the lawmaker “may be right.”

-Maher’s warning for Democrats marks the second time in recent months that he’s voice concern over what an actual impeachment could do to America, saying in September that he believes the process could leave the nation “paralyzed” for a length of time.
+Maher’s warning for Democrats marks the second time in recent months that he’s voiced concern over what an actual impeachment could do to America, saying in September that he believes the process could leave the nation “paralyzed” for a length of time.

 The hard-hitting HBO host recently offered up a different snippet of advice to the Democratic party, claiming that former President Bill Clinton and wife Hillary Clinton need to “go away” if the Democrats want a chance at winning the 2020 presidential election, as The Inquisitr reported.